By Jerry A. Boggs 2,720

 But Kozlowski’s reality-warp pales next to that uttered by ABC News’ late Peter Jennings.
 On May 22, 1998, during a pre-Memorial Day story on the Civil War, Jennings delivered this shocking news: “More than 600,000 men and women died before the war was over.”

 Correction: The Civil War murdered over 600,000 males, a lot of them boys young as 14.
 Historical records show that about 60 women were either wounded or killed.
-Yet Jennings, instead of taking an extra micro-second to state truthfully how many females died, chose to ignore journalism’s principles of accuracy and fairness, and implied that the Civil War leveled 300,000 men and 300,000 women.
+Yet Jennings, instead of taking an extra micro-second to state truthfully how many females died, chose to ignore journalism’s principles of accuracy and fairness, and strongly implied that the Civil War leveled 300,000 men and 300,000 women.
+(What would feminists have said if Jennings, at a time when everyone regarded domestic violence as something virtually only men commit, had said, “More than 50,000 women and men were victims of domestic violence before the year was over”?
+After he was fired, they would have said what men should have said after Jennings’ real statement.)

 “I don’t want American boys and young women to get killed.” – Joe Scarborough on MSNBC TV’s “Morning Joe,” September 13, 2010, discussing the Afghanistan pull-out of U.S. troops.
 (To Scarborough, women are women, but men are boys.
 Woe be to him if he had said, “American girls and young men”!)